Miracle (2004 film)

-Miracle is a 2004 American sports film about the United States men's ice hockey team, led by head coach Herb Brooks, portrayed by Kurt Russell, who won the gold medal in the 1980 Winter Olympics.
-The American team's victory over the heavily favored Soviet professionals in the medal round was dubbed the "Miracle on Ice".
-Miracle was directed by Gavin O'Connor and written by Eric Guggenheim and Mike Rich.
-It was released on February 20, 2004, where it grossed $64.5 million on a $28 million budget and received positive reviews, with Russell's performance garnering the most praise from critics.
+Miracle is a 2004 American sports film directed by Gavin O'Connor and written by Eric Guggenheim.
+It is about the U.S. men's ice hockey team, whose gold medal victory in the 1980 Winter Olympics over the heavily favored seasoned Soviet team was dubbed the "Miracle on Ice".
+Kurt Russell stars as head coach Herb Brooks with Patricia Clarkson and Noah Emmerich in supporting roles.

+Miracle was released on February 6, 2004, and grossed $64.5 million on a $28 million budget.
+It received positive reviews, with Russell's performance garnering the most praise from critics.